ckswilliams/modOpenREM/docs/charts.rst

 at the top of any OpenREM page.
 Clicking on this link takes the user back to the home page.

+The user can choose whether the data displayed on the charts is the mean, the median or both by using the drop-down `Average to use` selection.

 A user's chart options can also be configured by an administrator via OpenREM's user administration page.